 Under normal conditions, I would replace a standard ceiling box with a fan-rated ceiling box in order to support a light fixture that weighed over 50 pounds.”

 A brass screw-on cap on the above pancake box’s center stud.
 I forget how it was used, but I think it had to do with hanging light fixtures.

 A grounding pigtail wire is easily attached to the side of a grounded metal electrical box using a ground clip.
 That grounding pigtail can be used to ground a light fixture or wiring device.
 The above pancake box would need to have BX cable connected to it in order to be grounded.
 This box is not made for Romex.

 See my post with light switch wiring diagrams for more information on switch wiring.

 The National Electrical Code accepts the use of pancake ceiling boxes even though they do not have a lot of cubic inch capacity.
 They are permitted because the code allows the cubic inch capacity of the light fixture canopy to be included in the total calculation of box fill.
 See article 314.16(A).

 Generally speaking, for each #14 wire two cubic inches is required.
 For #12 wire it is 2.25 cubic inches.
 Each internal wire clamp counts as one wire.
 Read article 314.16 for all of the details.

-My post on repairing a loose ceiling electrical box may be helpful.
+My blog post on repairing a loose ceiling electrical box may be helpful.